TCU-ClassifAI/classifAI-engine/docs/api/api_transcription.md

     Ensure that you include your API key in all requests by using the following format: curl -H "X-API-KEY: MYAPIKEY" https://api.mydomain.com/v1/users.
 [Need an API key or instructions on how to obtain one?](api_key.md)

+    At the moment, the API key is not required.
+However, it will be required in the future.
+    At the moment, you cannot access the HTTP API from outside the TCU network.
+However, everything is set up to work assuming you self-host the API.

+## Starting Transcriptions

 ### Start a Transcription